 The trefoil plan of the terminal features three symmetrical wings of departure gates.
 The facades span 1.2km and extend from a dramatic 25m-high central space.
 The building is planned with a single roof canopy with glazed openings that will filter daylight and deflect direct solar radiation.

->

-> The canopy will be extended till the entrance plaza and supported by tapering concrete columns that feature organic forms inspired from the contrast between the solidity of the stone and movement of Kuwait's traditional dhow sailing boats.
+The canopy will be extended to the entrance plaza and supported by tapering concrete columns that feature organic forms inspired by the contrast between the solidity of the stone and movement of Kuwait’s traditional dhow sailing boats.

->

-> The interiors of the terminal are designed for simplicity and ease-of-use with a few level changes.
+The interiors of the terminal are designed for simplicity and ease-of-use with a few level changes.

 Kuwait airport’s new terminal features and facilities